Text Neck – Not Just Poor Posture. It Is Sustained Poor Posture.

-Text-neck is a term coined for neck pain conditions arising from sustained poor posture with the use of small smart devices like smart phones or tablets.
+Text-neck is a term coined for neck pain conditions that arise from sustained poor posture through the use of small smart devices like smart phones or tablets.
 Despite the word ‘text’ in it, it happens also with other activities with the smart devices such as email or simply watching online videos.

 The first thing that people talk about with text-neck is the poor posture.
 The “hunched-over-the-screen” posture is a familiar one to all these days.
 It was with laptops and notebooks where this problem was first spotted.
-But these devices were larger and heavier, so we often needed to place them on the desk to work on.
+However, these devices were larger and heavier.
+Therefore, we often needed to place them on the desk to work on.
 The larger size of the screen also allowed us to place them further away from us, minimizing the head tilt required to hunch over the read off the screen.

 The average head weights about 10-12 lbs on the cervical spine when it is in a neutral position with the ears over the shoulders.
 He found this stress increased to 27lbs when the head tilts about 15 degrees forward and more as the angle increases.